irisnet/irishub/docs/software/sentry.md

 persistent_peers="sentry_node_id@sentry_listen_address:port"
 ```

 If you want to put multiple sentry info, you need to separate the information with `,`.
-The port is 26656 by default.
+And the port is 26656 by default.

 Set
 ```